Informal Resolution Process

 Records Retention

-Copies of Mediation Agreements will be maintained by the University in accordance with the applicable records retention schedule.
+Copies of Informal Resolution Agreements will be maintained by the University in accordance with the applicable records retention schedule.

-To preserve the confidentiality and integrity of the mediation process audiotape, videotape, recording devices, and transmission devices are not permitted.
-Handwritten notes will be collected by the mediator and destroyed at the conclusion of the process.
+To preserve the confidentiality and integrity of the informal resolution process audiotape, videotape, recording devices, and transmission devices are not permitted.
+Handwritten notes will be collected by the facilitator/mediator and destroyed at the conclusion of the process.

-All documents generated during the course of mediation and any communications shared in connection with mediation are confidential to the extent provided by law.
+All documents generated during the course of the informal resolution process and any communications shared in connection with informal resolution are confidential to the extent provided by law.